janekguerrini/PCBS-Ecological-Assessment-of-Probability-Heuristics/README.md

 ```

-We set up the dispatcher with the URL that calls the html file, by passing in through the query string the variables that determine the participant condition and which we need in our main script:
+We set up the dispatcher with the URL that calls the html file, by passing in through the query string the variables that determine the participant condition and which we need in our main script.
  ```
 <?php
 // Get a global counter from server and update counter